Associations¶

 appended.
 In the example above, Paris will look for a foreign key column

-on the table used by the Post
+called user_id on the table used by the Post class.
+To override

-this behaviour, add a second argument to your has_many
+this behaviour, add a second argument to your has_many call, passing

 the name of the column to use.